- Beau Thai: Shaw (relocation)

 418 7th St., NW

-PROJECTED OPENING DATE: Spring 2014Jose Andres has exciting plans to open a modern Chinese-Peruvian concept in Penn Quarter this spring.
+PROJECTED OPENING DATE: Fall 2014Jose Andres has exciting plans to open a modern Chinese-Peruvian concept in Penn Quarter this spring.
 Being no stranger to melding different cultures into one, cohesive dining experience, Andres will flex his own creative and personal mastery serving up Chinese classics in a South American style.
 Diners can expect the menu to reflect the unique flavors and techniques of both Asian and Peruvian cuisine, resulting in dishes such as classic Peruvian causas or ceviches as well as Asian favorites such as dim sum and sumais.

 1841 Columbia Road., NW